-- if the reviewed location has Ml \geq 3.5 in region A; - if the reviewed location has Ml \geq 4 in region B; - if the event was felt, regardless of the magnitude and location.

-(See "7.1.
-Response Procedural Checklist" for detailed description of the information release procedures).
+- if the reviewed location has $Ml \ge 3.5$ in region A - if the reviewed location has $Ml \ge 4$ in region B - if event was felt, regardless of the magnitude and location (see "7.1.
+Response Procedural Checklist" (page 7) for detailed description of the information release procedures).

-(4) UPDATE (partial RELEASE): From the origin table menu select Edit -> Update

-- if the reviewed location has Ml<3.5 in the region A or Ml<4 in the region B. (See "AEIC Response Software Documentation" for a detailed description of the Partial release/Update procedures). - (5) Special provisions can be made for intense aftershock sequences, such as increasing magnitude thresholds for releases.
-Consult with lead seismologist regarding this.
+(4) UPDATE (partial RELEASE): From the origin table menu select Edit -> Update - use if the reviewed location has Ml<3.5 in the region A or Ml<4 in the region B. (see "AEIC Response Software Documentation" for a detailed description of the Partial release/Update procedures, page 32).

-6. Quality Control of Automatic Events.
+5. Quality Control of Automatic Events

-This is a very important task.
-Real-time event locations are distributed to a number of recipients including AEIC and ANSS web pages, State Emergency Services, TAPS monitoring systems, ShakeMap triggering module, etc. The duty person is responsible for providing quality control of automatic locations, i.e. mislocated earthquakes should be relocated and false events deleted (for example, locations based on telemetery glitches).
+Real-time event locations are posted on AEIC and ANSS web pages.
+The duty person is responsible for providing quality control of the automatic locations, i.e. mislocated earthquakes should be relocated and false events deleted (for example, locations based on telemetery glitches).